 - The student agrees to keep their user name and password private, and also agrees that they will not copy or reproduce any e-text materials received, nor allow anyone else to do so.
 Sharing of materials that have been produced solely for a student with a print disability will be reported to the appropriate campus personnel, as this is a violation of the student code of conduct and Copyright law.

 - Process to Receive E-Text Services:

 - Students submit their schedules to the Accessible Media Services Office (DRES-Accessible-Media@illinois.edu) immediately after they Advance enroll.
 Students will be notified via email of the policy and procedures and the due date for each semester.

 STUDENTS WILL NEED TO DO THESE NEXT TWO ITEMS SIMULTANEOUSLY:

 - Students will email their professors to request book lists as soon as they register for classes.
 Students who have difficulty getting a response from instructors should contact their DRES case manager for help.
-An example of the SUMMER 2013 and FALL 2013 REQUEST LETTER can be found here.
+An example of the SPRING 2014 REQUEST LETTER can be found here.